 How Do I Report Large Cash Transactions to the IRS?

 IRS Form 8300 is the result of the U.S. government's increased concern over money laundering after the events of 9/11.
-Money laundering refers to the practice of using cash to transfer funds from illegal activities to legal entities, particularly in support of terrorism.
+Money laundering refers to the practice of using cash to transfer funds from illegal activities to legal entities.

 The Patriot Act of 2001 was passed after 9/11, stretching existing laws in effect at that time to counter terrorism as well as other illegal acts.
 Compliance with the Act "provides valuable information that can stop those who evade taxes and those who profit from the drug trade and other criminal activities," according to the Internal Revenue Service.

 But even before 9/11, the U.S. government was concerned about money laundering.
-The Money Laundering Control Act was passed in 1986.
-Most of the legislation was aimed at banks and other financial institutions.
-But a provision to monitor large cash transactions was also included.
+The Money Laundering Control Act was passed in 1986 when most of the legislation at the time was aimed at banks and other financial institutions, but a provision to monitor large cash transactions was included in the law.

 Who Must File Cash Transaction Reports?